Generic name: furosemide [ fure-OH-se-mide ]

 It is very important that your doctor check you or your child closely while you are receiving this medicine.
 This is to make sure this medicine is working properly.
 Blood or urine tests may be needed to check for unwanted effects.

 This medicine may cause you or your child to lose more potassium from your body than normal (hypokalemia).
-This is more likely to occur if you have liver disease (e.g., cirrhosis), or if you are using this medicine together with steroids (cortisone-like medicines), adrenocorticotropic hormone (ACTH), large amounts of licorice, or laxatives for a long time.
+This is more likely to occur if you have liver disease (eg, cirrhosis), or if you are using this medicine together with steroids (cortisone-like medicines), adrenocorticotropic hormone (ACTH), large amounts of licorice, or laxatives for a long time.
 Tell your doctor if you become sick with severe or continuing nausea, vomiting, or diarrhea, and drink fluids to prevent getting dehydrated.
-Check with your doctor right away if you have one or more of these symptoms: dry mouth; increased thirst; muscle cramps; or nausea or vomiting.
+Check with your doctor right away if you have dry mouth, increased thirst, muscle cramps, or nausea or vomiting.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If the problem continues or gets worse, check with your doctor.